 Phone + 61 08 6488 2858

-The Fellowship allows me to undertake research into several sites of knowledge making.
-From the temporal unfolding of social and ecological effectiveness in garden rituals in Papua New Guinea, to the knowledge of space, emotion, structure and social others that are created in Contemporary dance, the project has two ethnographic foci.
-Firstly, the translation and presentation of 'bodily intelligence' and 'physical thinking' in Contemporary dance practice in Europe and Australia through an emergent genre of digital adjuncts to and elaborations of dance making that we call choreographic objects.
+My current research concerns several sites of contemporary knowledge making.
+From the temporal unfolding of social and ecological effectiveness in garden rituals in Papua New Guinea, to the knowledge of space, emotion, structure, and social others that are created in contemporary choreography, the project has two ethnographic foci.
+Firstly, the translation and presentation of 'bodily intelligence' and 'physical thinking' in Contemporary dance practice in Europe and Australia through an emergent genre of digital adjuncts to dance making that we call choreographic objects.
 The second focus is on ecological and cultural knowledge on the Rai Coast of Papua New Guinea.
 This involves experimenting with ways to comprehend and present the effectiveness of indigenous knowledge practices that do not distort, appropriate, or devalue it.

 My long term research trajectory, of which this research project is part, has focussed on creativity, knowledge production, and ownership; on art, science, and collaboration; and on the development of new technologies and their implications for social form (see Activities for a selection and read more about me).

 Atomos Programme, Sadler's Wells.
 Wayne McGregor | Random Dance.
 Download PDF